What does it take for you to enroll 1,000 members at your gym and achieve seven-figure revenue? “Maximum lead flow,” right?

 And that’s not accounting for unexpected cancellations or account freezes.
 That also doesn’t account for potential lulls in advertising, where your campaigns need to be updated, optimized, or reconfigured to keep up with your evolving market.

-You need sales and lead flow strategies outside of digital marketing.
+You and your sales team need sales and lead flow strategies outside of digital marketing.
 You need other lines in the water or you’re going to bleed dry — quick.

 Exponential Growth and the “Infinite Return” Principal (with Non-Digital Advertising)